Educating toward international leadership in scientific research and discovery

 The Feinberg Graduate School is accredited by the Council for Higher Education in Israel.

 The official language of instruction at the Feinberg Graduate School is English.
-This enables international students to benefit from its programs.
+This enables international students to benefit from their programs.

 All students at the Feinberg Graduate School receive fellowships so that they can devote their time to research and study.
 For further information, see Fellowships and Aid.